Strategic Community Plan

 The Local Government Act 1995 requires a full review of the Strategic Community Plan every four years from when it was endorsed by Council.
 This review process commenced in February 2018 through extensive community engagement, culminating in the endorsement by Council of the City's Community Plan Vision, Community Aspirations and Strategic Objectives (2019-2029) at the September 2018 Council meeting.

-The City held a series of “planning for the future” workshops and conducted surveys between February and May 2018 to determine the community's vision and aspirations.
+We held a series of “planning for the future” workshops and conducted surveys between February and May 2018 to determine the community's vision and aspirations.
 The community shared what they valued most about Rockingham, and what they wanted the City to aspire to be over the next 10 to 20 years.

 More than 500 sets of inputs were received from the community during the process through the following: